 Football is such a diverse sport with numerous tactics, unique scenarios and systems of playing.
-In order to capture the different ways a team plays, STATS have developed a framework that captures the playing style of a team throughout a match.
+In order to capture the different ways a team plays, Stats Perform have developed a framework that captures the playing style of a team throughout a match.

 The following are the eight Playing Styles: